katgit/BEDAC-workshop/README.md

 **Optional**:
 You may want to set your R to use **Radian**.
 This will enable color-code-highlighting in your terminal window.

 ---

+### Setting Your "Personal Agent"
+In VS Code, your "Personal Agent" is powered by Custom Instructions.
+This ensures Copilot understands your specific coding standards (e.g., "Use Tidyverse for R" or "Always include a LIBNAME statement in SAS").

+**Setup**:

+1. Open Settings -> Settings and in the search bar, type: "GitHub Copilot Instruction File".
+Make sure that the corresponding checkbox (*Controls whether code instructions from `.github/copilot-instructions.md`*) is checked.
+2. Create the `.github` sub folder in the root of your project folder.
+3. Inside `.github`, create a file named copilot-instructions.md.
+4. Use natural language, add your rules.
+For example:
+*"When writing R, prefer the pipe operator `|>` and the dplyr package.
+For SAS, always use upper-case for PROC and DATA steps and include comments for every DATA step."*

+**Global Instructions**:
+If you want these rules (or some of these rules) across all projects:
+1. Go to *Command Palette* and search for `Chat: New Instructions File` and select it.
+2. Select "User Profile" or "User Data" in the drop-down menu when prompted to create the file in your global settings folder.
+3. Give file a name: e.g. `global-copilot-rules.md` and add your instructions.

+---
 ### **VS Code Master Cheat Sheet: SAS, R, & Copilot**